zachbellay/podscription/README.md

     - [ ] Create docker swarm with at least 2 VPS nodes
     - [ ] Adds labels to nodes in docker swarm, one for worker and other for webserver and db
     - [ ] Create docker compose that uses docker hub images and uses labels to deploy to nodes
+- [ ] Add a button for requesting new podcasts
+- [ ] Create a form for requesting new podcasts

 ### Done:
 - [x] design search results page